-For the years ended June 30, 2019 and 2018, the University had an endowment spending rule that limited the spending of endowment resources to a range of 4.75% to 6.00% of the average fair value of the pooled endowment portfolio for the prior seven fiscal years, except for ANS.
-The actual endowment spend rate for the University was 4.75% for fiscal years ended June 30, 2019 and 2018.
-For the fiscal years ended June 30, 2019 and 2018, ANS had an endowment spending rule that limited the spending of endowment resources to 5.50% of the fair market value of the pooled endowment assets for the prior seven fiscal years.
+For the years ended June 30, 2020 and 2019, the University had an endowment spending rule that limited the spending of endowment resources to a range of 4.75% to 6.00% of the average fair value of the pooled endowment portfolio for the prior seven fiscal years, except for ANS.
+The actual endowment spend rate for the University was 6.00% for the fiscal year ended June 30, 2020 and 4.75% for the fiscal year ending June 30, 2019.
+For the fiscal year ended June 30, 2020, ANS had an endowment spending rule that limited the spending of endowment resources to 6.00% of the fair market value of the pooled endowment assets for the prior seven years.
+For the fiscal year ended June 30, 2019, ANS had an endowment spending rule that limited the spending of endowment resources to 5.50% of the fair market value of the pooled endowment assets for the prior seven fiscal years.
 This rule was applied except in cases where the spending rate had been stipulated by the donor agreement (typically 5.0%).